pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_publish-and-subscribe.md

 ## Unsubscribe all[​](#unsubscribe-all)

-Stop receiving updates from all data streams and remove associated entities.
-Client-scoped (PubNub object).
+Stop receiving all updates and remove related entities.
+Client scope only.

 ### Method(s)[​](#methods-7)